 - II.B.1.
-For each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location.
-(Core) - II.B.1.a) There must be appropriate and timely consultations from other specialties.
-(Core) - II.B.2.
-Faculty members must: - II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)
+For each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location. ^(Core) - II.B.2.
+Faculty members must: - II.B.2.a) be role models of professionalism; ^(Core)

+II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; ^(Core)